tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <h1 id="data"> Model </h1>

 <p> The model consturcuted was a flexible parametric survival model using a
 spline function to model the underlying cumulative hazard function.
-Three internal knots were chosen which gave sufficient flexibility.
+Five internal knots were chosen which gave sufficient flexibility.
 </p>